-TSH from the pituitary communicates to the thyroid gland to release inactive Thyroxin (T4) which is then converted mostly in the liver to an active usable form, Triiodothyronine (T3).
+TSH from the pituitary instructs the thyroid gland to release inactive Thyroxin (T4).
+This is then converted mostly in the liver into an active usable form: Triiodothyronine (T3).

-These thyroid hormones help control many functions in the body, including the cardiovascular system, neuromuscular control, immune system, and brain function.
+These thyroid hormones help control many functions in the body.
+These functions include the cardiovascular system, neuromuscular control, immune system, and brain function.

 Thus, a low functioning thyroid will therefore cause symptoms such as